slaide/seafront/README.md

 # documentation

-this server uses the fastapi framework, which is able to automatically generate openapi specs, which in turn can be used to generate client side code for a variety of languages (see [swagger editor](https://editor.swagger.io/)).
-This documentation (which is auto-generated upon server start) contains the doc strings from the python code, as well as type annotations, so it serves as automatic but also human-readable documentation.
-When the server is running, check `/docs` (uses the swagger UI, based on openapi.json), `/redoc` (uses redoc UI, based on openapi.json) and `/openapi.json` for the relevant pages.
+This server uses the FastAPI framework, which automatically generates OpenAPI specifications that can be used to generate client-side code for a variety of languages (see [swagger editor](https://editor.swagger.io/)).
+The documentation is auto-generated upon server start and contains docstrings from the Python code as well as type annotations, providing both automatic and human-readable documentation.

+**API Documentation Pages** (when the server is running):
+- **`/docs`**: Interactive API documentation using Swagger UI (based on openapi.json)
+- **`/redoc`**: Alternative API documentation using ReDoc UI (based on openapi.json)
+- **`/openapi.json`**: Raw OpenAPI specification in JSON format

+**WebSocket Endpoints**: Real-time data updates (image streaming, status updates, etc.) are provided via WebSocket endpoints.
+Check `/docs` for the complete list of available WebSocket endpoints and their functionality.

 # what even is a bug?